 Hair loss of any kind can sometimes be a source of psychological distress.
 Some people may become depressed, anxious, or socially withdrawn as a result of hair loss.

-People who feel this way should see a doctor to discuss a change of medication, which could help if their medication is the cause of the hair loss.
+People who feel this way should see a doctor to discuss modifying their treatment plan, which could help if their medication is the cause of the hair loss.

 Certain supplements and hair care practices may also help tackle hair loss.